Zahedm45/roborally/README.md

 10. Once a game is done you will be asked if you want to play another game, exit or go to the game lobby.

-## Extended features with a database connection.
+## Extended features with database connection.

 1. Games will be saved automatically in the database right after a user interaction occurred.
 So, that the game is repayable if the game stopped for any reasons, and everything will be as it was before it stopped.